dt10111/File-Upload-API/README.md

-# Secure File Upload API
+# Very Simple Image Upload API

 A PHP-based secure file upload API that handles file uploads with authentication, stores files securely, and maintains a database record of uploaded files.